Review by Frank Plowright

 Everything needed to make sense of the opening chapter is sifted into the following tales, along with far more background.
 It’s perhaps not the wisest decision for publication of the original comics, yet works wonderfully as a collection.
 The characters we observe bear familiar names, or cite familiar references, yet these are different in context, and each of the worlds visited is aware on some level of an impending cataclysm with consequences for the multiverse.
 In each there’s reference to comics, initially considered haunted, gradually recognised as containing important clues bled through from other realities.
 It’s a masterful re-working of an early 1960s concept allowing the then relatively new Flash to meet his predecessor.

 Varying narrative approaches consolidate the spotlighted Earths.
 One is populated by dozens of bored celebrity superheroes with no threats.
-Another is Morrison’s compacted Watchmen, brilliantly realised by Frank Quitely.
+Another is Morrison’s compacted Watchmen, brilliantly realised by Frank Quitely (sample art right).
 The key chapter channels early 1970s DC comics where covers informed the reader only they could save the hero within, and the hero frequently addresses us.
 Another world hosts the original innocent Captain Marvel and associates.
 Morrison confidently acquires such unfashionable concepts, and presents them as was, not as some post-ironic workover.

 There is a minor production problem as figures and some dialogue disappear into the central binding of the hardback, particularly affecting a Captain Marvel scene in which he’s all-but invisible.
 It also affects Rian Hughes’ superbly designed Map of the Multiverse, but that’s reprinted inside the dust jacket.